Garret FitzGerald: Taoiseach (1981–1982)

 The economic crisis was also much worse than FitzGerald had feared.
 Fine Gael had to scrap its plans for tax cuts in the run-up to the election, and a draconian mid-year budget was introduced almost immediately.
-The July Budget seemed exceptionally austere for a government dependent on Independent TDs support.
-However, the second budget introduced by John Bruton led to the government's defeat in the Dáil on the evening of 27 January 1982.
+The July budget seemed exceptionally austere for a government dependent on Independent TDs support.
+The second budget introduced by John Bruton led to the government's defeat in the Dáil on the evening of 27 January 1982.

-In light of this loss of supply, FitzGerald went to Áras an Uachtaráin to request an immediate dissolution of the Dáil from the president, Patrick Hillery.
-When he got there, he was informed that senior opposition figures (and some Independent TDs), including the Opposition leader (and ex-Taoiseach) Charles Haughey, Brian Lenihan and Sylvester Barrett, had made a series of telephone calls demanding that Hillery refuse the dissolution, as he was constitutionally allowed to do when it was advised by a Taoiseach who has "ceased to retain the support of a majority in Dáil Éireann."
+In light of this loss of supply, FitzGerald went to Áras an Uachtaráin to request a dissolution of the Dáil from the president, Patrick Hillery.
+The president may refuse to grant a dissolution when it was advised by a Taoiseach who has "ceased to retain the support of a majority in Dáil Éireann".
+When FitzGerald got there, he was informed that senior opposition figures (and some Independent TDs), including the Opposition leader (and former Taoiseach) Charles Haughey, Brian Lenihan and Sylvester Barrett, had made a series of telephone calls demanding that Hillery refuse the dissolution.
 Had Hillery done so, it would have forced FitzGerald's resignation as Taoiseach and enabled the Dáil to nominate someone else for the post—presumably Haughey.
 Hillery is said to have angrily rejected such pressure, regarding it as gross misconduct.
 He granted FitzGerald the dissolution.

-In the subsequent general election in February 1982, Fine Gael lost only two seats but was out of office.
-However, a third general election within eighteen months in November 1982 resulted in FitzGerald being returned as Taoiseach for a second time, heading a Fine Gael–Labour coalition with a working majority.
+At the February 1982 general election, Fine Gael lost only two seats but was out of office.
+However, the November 1982 general election (the third election within eighteen months) resulted in FitzGerald being returned as Taoiseach for a second time, heading a Fine Gael–Labour coalition with a working majority.